A Harley Benton GA15 in the spotlights?

 Based on all the above, one might conclude that the GA15 was not very carefully designed.
 Might this intentionally have been the case however?
 Harley Benton products come from OEM-manufacturer Saein in China.
 This factory also produces for Ibanez, Epiphone and Peavey; one can imagine that it is necessary to create a difference in quality between these ‘A’ brands and the lower-priced Harley Benton line.
 For instance, the GA15 bears obvious similarity with the Epiphone Valve series amplifiers in terms of switches, knobs and exterior design.
 If their quality were also similar to that of the Harley Benton amps, people might start preferring the latter, of course.
 Might this also have been the reason why the GA15 was discontinued at a certain point?

 In any case, we decided to improve the sound of our GA15.
-To that end, we developed a number of mods (read here how to implement them yourself):
+To that end, we developed a number of mods (implement them yourself with our GA15 Mod Kit plus instruction manual):

 The ICs and all related components were removed from the circuit, hence creating a 100% tube-based amplifier.
 The first preamp tube would in principle be connected to the phase inverter tube by a high-voltage coupling capacitor, if no tone controls were present.